Folk and pop guitar 2A

 What is the course about?

-This is our second year of guitar study.
-You will learn a variety of songs, new chords and scales, and develop your ability to construct chords.
-Rehearse smooth changes and work on your rhythmic skills.
+This is our second year of pop guitar study.
+We will learn a variety of songs, new chords and scales, and develop your ability to construct chords.
+Rehearse smooth changes and work on your rhythm guitar skills.

 What will we cover?

 - We will develop a repertoire of songs in styles such as blues, pop, rock, folk and Latin